ShiftHackZ/Stable-Diffusion-Android/README.md

 - Can use server environment powered by [AI Horde](https://stablehorde.net/) (a crowdsourced distributed cluster of Stable Diffusion workers)
 - Can use server environment powered by [Stable-Diffusion-WebUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) (AUTOMATIC1111)
+- Can use local environment powered by LocalDiffusion (Beta)
 - Supports original Txt2Img, Img2Img modes
   - **Positive** and **negative** prompt support
   - Support dynamic **size** in range from 64 to 2048 px (for width and height)